polytypic/f-omega-mu/SYNTAX.md

    Fωμ does not have singleton kinds, for example.

-3. Type annotations must be specified in function parameters and recursive expressions and cannot be specified in non-recursive `let` bindings.
+3. Type annotations must be specified in function parameters and recursive expressions and are optional in non-recursive `let` bindings.
 Existential unpacking has the usual side condition of not allowing the type variable to escape.

 4. This Fωμ implementation is strict.